garyesmith/react-portfolio/README.md

 ### Project component

-Returns JSX to define HTML to display an summary box for a single project.
+Returns JSX to display an summary box for a single project.
 The summary box outputs the project's `image`, `title` and `description` and links to the `ProjectDetails` component.

 ### ProjectDetails component

-Returns JSX to define HTML to display the full details of a single project, as defined in the `projects.json` configuration file.
+Returns JSX to display the full details of a single project, as defined in the `projects.json` configuration file.
 The *BrowserRouter* route defined in the *App* component displays this component under its own URL path, uniquely identifying it by the project's `tag` property.
 The component then outputs the `image`, `title`, and `body` of the project.